-2013 Update: This case ended up being more often cited then I realized at the time.
+2013 Update: This case ended up being more often cited then I realized.

-In this case, Plaintiff designated Dr. Edwin C. Fulton to testify as an expert witness in a trial in front of Judge Pamela L. North in Anne Arundel County, Maryland.
-Dr. Fulton was expected to testify that Food Lion employee Daniel McNeill suffered from “pain and numbness in his hands and pain radiating from his elbows” and was subsequently diagnosed with bilateral carpal tunnel syndrome as well as right cubital tunnel syndrome.
-Furthermore, he intended to testify that these injuries resulted from McNeill’s employment as a meat cutter at the Glen Burnie Food Lion.
+Here, Plaintiff designated Dr. Edwin C. Fulton to testify as an expert witness in a trial in front of Judge Pamela L. North in Anne Arundel County, Maryland.
+Dr. Fulton was expected to testify that Food Lion employee Daniel McNeill suffered from “pain and numbness in his hands and pain radiating from his elbows” and was subsequently diagnosed with bilateral carpal tunnel syndrome and right cubital tunnel syndrome.
+He intended to testify that these injuries resulted from McNeill’s employment as a meat cutter at the Glen Burnie Food Lion.

-During the pre-trial discovery process, Defendant asked the standard interrogatory of McNeill’s counsel, requesting the names of those people he might expect to act as expert witnesses, the subject matter on which they would testify, the substance of each expert’s findings and opinions and a summary of the grounds upon which each opinion was based.
-In response to this interrogatory, McNeill’s attorney provided a one sentence letter from Dr. Fulton, simply stating that Dr. Fulton believed Mr. McNeill’s injuries resulted from his repetitive meat cutting duties at Food Lion.
+During the pre-trial discovery process, Defendant asked the standard interrogatory of McNeill’s counsel, requesting the names of those people he might expect to act as expert witnesses, the subject on which they would testify, the substance of each expert’s findings and opinions and a summary of the grounds upon which each opinion was based.
+In response to this interrogatory, McNeill’s attorney provided a one-sentence letter from Dr. Fulton stating that Dr. Fulton believed Mr. McNeill’s injuries resulted from his repetitive meat-cutting duties at Food Lion.
 Although this information did not include any grounds upon which the opinion was based, the Defendant’s attorney made no challenges or objections to it during the time of discovery.

-Obviously, the spirt of the rule is to provide some indication of the expected testimony of the experts, at least in general form.
-After sitting on this deficiency in discovery, Food Lion’s lawyers made a motion to disallow Dr. Fulton’s testimony due to the fact that, during the discovery process, Maryland Rule 2-402 requires an expert witness to provide not only his or her opinion but also the grounds upon which it is based.
-Specifically, they argued that the opinion simply stated that his conditions related to his work as a meat cutter and not whether his injury was caused my his job duties.
-Judge North agreed with the Defendant’s attorney and barred Dr. Fulton’s testimony, which essentially killed Plaintiff’s case.
+Obviously, the spirit of the rule is to provide some indication of the expected testimony of the experts, at least.
+After sitting on this deficiency in discovery, Food Lion’s lawyers moved to disallow Dr. Fulton’s testimony since, during the discovery process, Maryland Rule 2-402 requires an expert witness to provide not only his or her opinion but also the grounds upon which it is based.
+Specifically, they argued that the opinion stated that his conditions related to his work as a meat cutter and not whether his job duties caused his injury.
+Judge North agreed with the Defendant’s attorney and barred Dr. Fulton’s testimony, which killed the Plaintiff’s case.
 Plaintiff appealed.

 The procedure here was unusual.
 An en banc panel of the Circuit Court reversed Judge North’s decision.
 Food Lion timely noted an appeal to the Court of Special Appeals.
 The Court of Appeals, on its own motion, granted certiorari before it reached the CSA.
 See Food Lion v.
 McNeill, 380 Md.
 232, 844 A.2d 428 (2004).
 The Court of Appeals agreed with the en banc panel that Defendant should not be permitted to wait to raise the discovery deficiency at trial, finding that a “party who answers a discovery request timely and does not receive any indication from the other party that the answers are inadequate or otherwise deficient should be able to rely, for discovery purposes, on the absence of a challenge as an indication that those answers are in compliance, and, thus not later subject to challenge as inadequate and deficient when offered at trial.”

 I agree with this holding from the Court of Appeals.
-Fair play dictates that personal injury lawyers in Maryland are not permitted to sandbag the opposing party with discovery deficiencies that can be easily remedied and then raise the deficiencies at trial.
-I think the Maryland Court of Appeals agreed that this elevates form or substance which is clearly not the purpose of the Maryland Rule of Procedure and the Maryland Rules of Evidence.
+Fair play dictates that personal injury lawyers in Maryland may not sandbag the opposing party with discovery deficiencies that can be easily remedied and then raise the deficiencies at trial.
+I think the Maryland Court of Appeals agreed that this elevates form or substance which is not the purpose of the Maryland Rule of Procedure and the Maryland Rules of Evidence.